 • Attempts to recruit others to discriminatory organisations and groups;

 • Ridicule of an individual for difference e.g. food, music, religion, dress etc;

 • Refusal to co-operate with other people on grounds of race, gender, disability or sexual orientation.

 It should be clear to pupils and staff how they report incidents.
 All staff, teaching and non-teaching, should view dealing with incidents as vital to the well-being of the whole school.
 This is detailed further by downloading the PDF to the right of this page.

 The Plan has been agreed by our Governing Body.
 We have a rolling programme for reviewing our school policies and their impact.
 In line with legislative requirements, we will review progress against our Equality Plan annually and review the entire plan and accompanying action plan on a three year cycle.

 We make regular assessments of pupils’ learning and use this information to track pupil progress.
 As part of this process, we regularly monitor achievement by ethnicity, gender and disability, to ensure that all groups of pupils are making the best possible progress, and take appropriate action to address any gaps.

-In order to meet the statutory requirements to publish a Disability Equality Scheme and Gender Equality Scheme, we will:
+In order to meet the statutory requirements to publish a Single Equality Plan we will:

 • Publish our plan on the school website;